Flagsmith/flagsmith/docs/docs/clients/server-side.md

 :::info

-Offline handlers are still in active development for some SDKs.
+Offline handlers are still in active development.
+We are building them for all our SDKs; those that are production ready are listed below.

+Progress on the remaining SDKs can be seen [here](https://github.com/Flagsmith/flagsmith/issues/2024).

 :::